 We continue to implement the requirements of our human rights policy across the business.
 We have also taken steps, as required by the UK Modern Slavery Act, to ensure slavery and human trafficking are not taking place in our business or our supply chain.
 We engaged suppliers to understand their risk of modern slavery and provided training to our purchasing function on this topic.
 Read more in our Modern Slavery Act statement ( and )human rights policy.

 As a business that’s been around for 320 years we have learnt to listen hard to our stakeholders, working with them to tackle the big challenges and identify risks and opportunities.

 We work hard to make sure our supply chain is responsible and sustainable.
 We do thorough checks of suppliers before we begin working with them, and ask that they sign our Supplier Code of Behaviour.
 We continue to engage them around sustainability issues over time.
 We also help influence our suppliers to act now around the big issues like climate change.

 With trust playing such a vital role in our business, it’s important that we earn it in the right way.
 We do this largely through our robust business ethics.
 We ask all employees to confirm they have read, understood and accepted our business ethics code, outlining our commitment to acting responsibly, every year.
-98% of Aviva employees signed the code in 2015.

-Through 2015 we ran a collaborative project called “Good Decisions” to investigate what we could do to ensure we make good decisions more likely at every level of Aviva.
+During 2016 we ran a collaborative project called “Good Decisions” to investigate what we could do to ensure we make good decisions more likely at every level of Aviva.